coderefinery/modular-type-along/instructor-guide.rst

 Plotting also 100 and 500 measurements
 --------------------------------------

-Next idea is code duplication (discuss possible problems) or a loop:
+- Next idea is code duplication.
+- Then a loop:

 .. code-block:: python